 Argentinians are not as big of fans of Christmas carols and movies as Americans are.
 The radio stations don’t play Christmas tunes all season long, and Hallmark isn’t such a big deal that far south.

 Without all the caroling, Christmas Day sounds a lot like any other day in an Argentinian household.
-Because it is often hot outside, most people stay home or go to the beach, if it’s nearby.
+It is often hot outside, so most people stay home or go to the beach if it’s nearby.

 We opted for the Argentina beach holiday, which is something I had never experienced before.
 We slept in, waited for the heat to pass, and then drove to the coast around 5 p.m.
 We were able to spend a few hours splashing in the waves before the sun went down and the mosquitoes came out.